ThibaultJanBeyer/cheatsheets/Ruby-Cheatsheet.md

 y = [1, 2].collect(&multiply) # 3 , 6
 ```

-Diff between plocs and lambdas:
+Diff between procs and lambdas:

 - a lambda checks the number of arguments passed to it, while a proc does not (This means that a lambda will throw an error if you pass it the wrong number of arguments, whereas a proc will ignore unexpected arguments and assign nil to any that are missing.)
 - when a lambda returns, it passes control back to the calling method; when a proc returns, it does so immediately, without going back to the calling method.